marcinpawelkot/recrutiment_task/README.md

 ## Setting up python environment

-Assuming you have set up docker environment, you can run application with:
+Assuming you have set up docker environment, you can run application by executing command below in your command prompt:

 ```bash
 docker-compose up